-Primarily blog pages are used for promotional purposes.
-To promote products and services.
-They can also be used to share news about a business.
+Primarily blog pages are used for promotional and informational purposes.
+To promote or inform them of products and services or to help them find the information they are looking for.
+It can also be used to share news about a business.
 Blog pages play a big role in SEO and in bringing more traffic when linked up nicely with social media marketing.

 It's important to understand the goals of taxonomies from the start.
 It will help you create structure of your website, along with the purpose of these assets )docs, content, product pages, images, videos, etc).
 It's not only about adding categories to content you publish on your site but it is there to help you create meaningful pages/content/product/digital assets.
 These goals include: